Guide for contractors

 14Sign-offStamped by registered Professional Engineer (PE) or CTMO; contractor company seal

-How to compress timelines:
+How to compress the cycle:

 1. Pre-meeting with the JKR/concessionaire officer before submission to align on edge cases.